WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      _"a majority of the electorate opposed EC membership"_

+- orchestra

+  1. noun: a group of instrumentalists, especially one combining string, woodwind, brass, and percussion sections and playing classical music.

+  2. noun: the part of a theatre where the orchestra plays, typically in front of the stage and on a lower level.

+     - (NORTH AMERICAN) the stalls in a theatre.

+  3. noun: the semicircular space in front of an ancient Greek theatre stage where the chorus danced and sang.

+- orchestrate

+  1. verb: arrange or score (music) for orchestral performance.

+     _"the song cycle was stunningly arranged and orchestrated"_

+  2. verb: arrange or direct the elements of (a situation) to produce a desired effect, especially surreptitiously.

+     _"the developers were able to orchestrate a favorable media campaign"_

 - organic

   1. adjective: relating to or derived from living matter. 与生物有关的或来源于生物的。